artefactual-labs/enduro/website/content/en/docs/installation/_index.md

 Enduro is still at its early stages. **Use with caution!**
 {{% /alert %}}

+## Introduction

+This is a work-in-progress document that we expect to extend as we refine the design of Enduro and we learn more about Cadence.
+You may prefer to use our [development environment][enduro-devenv] if you only came here for evaluating purposes.

+The instructions below are not specific to a particular environment.

 ## Dependencies

 Enduro's two main dependencies are MySQL and Cadence.